Engulfing and Piercing Patterns in Forex Explained

-After morning and evening stars, another important reversal patterns under the Japanese Candlestick Techniques are the engulfing and piercing ones.
-They seem to be similar to many people, but they are quite different and their interpretation should be different as well.
+After morning and evening stars, two other important reversal patterns under the Japanese Candlestick Techniques are the engulfing and piercing ones.
+To many people they seem to be similar to each other, but they are quite different, and their interpretation should be different as well.
 The interpretation refers to the price action to follow such patterns.
 The engulfing pattern is far more powerful than the piercing one, in terms of the new trend that is about to start.
-While hammers and doji candles are one candle patterns, the engulfing and piercing patterns are two candles patterns and represent a major reversal signal with opposite color for the bodies of the candles composing this pattern.
+While hammers and doji candles are one-candle patterns, the engulfing and piercing patterns are two-candle patterns, and represent a major reversal signal, with opposite colours for the bodies of the candles forming this pattern.

 Types of Engulfing and Piercing Patterns

 Before discussing the different types of engulfing and piercing patterns, it is important to define what they are.
-In an engulfing pattern, the second candle wraps around or engulfs the prior candle’s body.
-This is showing buying pressure if the pattern is forming after a bearish trend, or selling pressure if it is forming after a bullish one.
+In an engulfing pattern, the second candle wraps around, or engulfs, the previous candle’s body.
+This shows buying pressure if the pattern forms after a bearish trend, or selling pressure if it forms after a bullish one.
 On the other hand, in the piercing pattern, the second candle fails to completely retrace the previous one.
 This is the main reason why the piercing pattern is less powerful than the engulfing one.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|